gridaco/vscode/README.md

-# vscode extension for bridged
+# vscode extension for Grida

-vscode extension for bridged apps
+vscode extension for grida apps

 ## Get it